 Her concert music works include Songs of Self (2003) for piano and soprano, SP (2009) for two pianos and vibraphone, Miniatures (2010) for piano, clarinet and electronics, Songs of Imagination (2016) for the young pianist and The Dream Writes(2017) for soprano, viola and piano based on poetry by Wendy Salinger.
 She has been a member of Composers Syndicate, Sonic Possibilities Ensemble, collaborated with Boston-based Mobius Art Collective, artist Brian Felsen and choreographer Julieta Valero.

 For the last decade and a half, due to her interest in collaborative and visual applications of music, she has also been composing and recording music for film, theater and multimedia.
 Her credits include scores for Catskill Chainsaw Redemption, a short film by Emmy winning writer J.R.
-Havlan of “The Daily Show with John Stewart”; documentary First American Art; documentary 9/11-Ten Years On for History Channel; A Character Story, short film by cartoonist Liana Finck presented by the Daily Forward; music for the play Terrotica, by Brad Krumholz, staged by NACL at the Ohio Theater in NYC and the musical Spin with book and lyrics by former chairman of the NEA John Frohnmayer, starring David Ogden Stiers, Venezuela for RASTRO Dance Company and the score for Brindlebeast(Hear Me) a new musical in voice, song and American Sign Language with book and lyrics by Anita Riggio;
+Havlan of “The Daily Show with John Stewart”; documentary First American Art; documentary 9/11-Ten Years On for History Channel; Being a New Yorker Cartoonist, short film by cartoonist Liana Finck presented by the Daily Forward; music for the play Terrotica, by Brad Krumholz, staged by NACL at the Ohio Theater in NYC and the musical Spin with book and lyrics by former chairman of the NEA John Frohnmayer, starring David Ogden Stiers, Venezuela for RASTRO Dance Company and the score for Brindlebeast(Hear Me) a new musical in voice, song and American Sign Language with book and lyrics by Anita Riggio;